babeltrace2-filter.lttng-utils.debug-info(7) — Linux manual page

 options to explicitly generate DWARF debugging information.

-If you don’t compile the executable’s source files with the -g
+If you don’t compile the source files of the executable with the

-option or with an equivalent option, no DWARF information is
+-g option or with an equivalent option, then no DWARF information

-message iterator creates do not contain the source file and line
+iterator creates don’t contain the source file and line number

-number (see the src field), but only the name of the nearest
+(see the src field), but only the name of the nearest function

-function symbol with an offset in bytes to the location in the
+symbol with an offset in bytes to the location in the executable

-executable from which the LTTng event occurred (see the func
+from which the LTTng event occurred (see the func field).

 If the executable file has neither ELF symbols nor DWARF

-still copies the upstream messages but without altering them.
+iterator still copies the upstream messages but without altering

 LTTng prerequisites